wgseligman/GramsSim/README.md

 directory in your area.
 You may want to include a suitably modified version of this command in one of your shell startup files:

-    # This is directory that contains GramsG4, not GramsG4 itself.
+    # $GGDIR is the directory that contains GramsG4, not GramsG4 itself.
     cd ..
     export GGDIR=$PWD